Busuu

 Good point

-2. A step-by-step guide to the European languages taught with an app, but difficult.
+- A step-by-step guide to the European languages, taught with an app, but not easy.

 Disappointing point

-2. The microphone hasn’t worked well recently (it may be a problem with my smartphone only).
+- The microphone doesn’t work well recently (it may be a problem with my smartphone only).
 There are other bugs.